Blending instruction with clinical practice

 Indoor/outdoor integration

 Design leverages Mountain View’s Mediterranean climate, creating shaded, comfortable outdoor conference rooms with seamless tech integration.
-These spaces enable Microsoft’s creatives to work and socialize outdoors year-round.
+These spaces enable teams to work and socialize outdoors year-round.
 This approach allowed us to capture outdoor usable space without tapping into the FAR.

 A walkable campus with diverse amenities